ponahoum/unity-easy-web-interop/README.md

 # Unity Easy WebGL & Javascript Interop

-**Unity Easy Web Interop** is a library designed targetting Unity WebGL users that allows to expose **C# methods and class instances from Unity to JavaScript** using simple C# decorators.
+**Unity Easy Web Interop** is a library for Unity WebGL users that allows to expose **C# methods and class instances to JavaScript** using simple C# decorators.
 It also generates easy-to-use, strongly typed signatures for TypeScript.

-This library is built on a direct binding to the WASM side of Unity WebGL and does not rely on messaging or serialization systems (such as Unity’s `SendMessage`).
+It's build using direct bindings to the WASM side of Unity WebGL and **does not rely on messaging or serialization systems** (such as Unity’s `SendMessage`).

-It’s perfect for developing Unity applications that require a modern web UI overlay built with frameworks like React, Vue, or Angular.
+It’s perfect for developing Unity applications that require a modern web UI overlay built with frameworks like **React, Vue, or Angular**.

 ## Basic Example

-Consider the following C# code:
+Consider you want the following C# code directly to Javascript:

 ```csharp
 namespace Nahoum.UnityJSInterop.Tests